Alvin Maxson

-Alvin Earl Maxson (November 12, 1951 - June 14, 2022) was an American football running back in the National Football League (NFL).
-He was drafted by the New Orleans Saints in the eighth round of the 1974 NFL Draft.
+Alvin Earl Maxson (November 12, 1951 - June 14, 2022) was an American professional football running back in the National Football League (NFL).
+He was drafted by the New Orleans Saints in the eighth round of the 1974 NFL draft.
 He played college football at Southern Methodist.

 Maxson also played for the Pittsburgh Steelers, Chicago Bears, Tampa Bay Buccaneers, Houston Oilers and New York Giants.

 He died at the age of 70 on June 14, 2022, in Rio Rancho, New Mexico.